Coba: History

 Archaeological evidence indicates that Cobá was first settled between 50 BC and 100 AD.
 At that time, there was a town with buildings of wood and palm fronds and flat platforms.
 The only archaeological evidence of the time are fragments of pottery.
 After 100 AD, the area around Coba evidenced strong population growth, and with it an increase in its social and political status among Maya city states which would ultimately make Coba one of the biggest and most powerful city states in the northern Yucatán area.
 Between 201 and 601 AD, Coba must have dominated a vast area, including the north of the state of Quintana Roo and areas in the east of the state of Yucatán.
-This power resided in its control of large swaths of farmland, control over trading routes, and — critically for a Maya city — control over ample water resources.
+This power resided in its control of large swaths of farmland, control over trading routes, and—critically for a Maya city—control over ample water resources.
 Among the trading routes, Coba probably controlled ports like Xel Há.

-Coba maintained close contacts with the large city states of Guatemala and the south of Campeche like Tikal, Dzibanche, or Calakmul.
+Coba maintained close contacts with the large city states in what is now Guatemala and the south of Campeche like Tikal, Dzibanche, or Calakmul.
 To maintain its influence, Coba established military alliances and arranged marriages among their elites.
 It is quite noteworthy that Coba shows traces of Teotihuacan architecture, like a platform in the Paintings group that was explored in 1999, which would attest of the existence of contacts with the central Mexican cultures and its powerful city of the early Classic epoch.
 Stelae uncovered at Coba are believed to document that Coba had many women as rulers, Ajaw.

 After 600 AD, the emergence of powerful city states of the Puuc culture and the emergence of Chichén Itzá altered the political spectrum in the Yucatán peninsula and began eroding the dominance of Coba.
 Beginning around 900 or 1000 AD, Coba must have begun a lengthy power struggle with Chichén Itzá, with the latter dominating at the end as it gained control of key cities such as Yaxuná.
 After 1000 AD, Coba lost much of its political weight among city states, although it maintained some symbolic and religious importance.
-This allowed it to maintain or recover some status, which is evidenced by the new buildings dating to the time 1200-1500 AD, now built in the typical Eastern coastal style.
+This allowed it to maintain or recover some status, which is evidenced by the new buildings dating to the time 1200–1500 AD, now built in the typical Eastern coastal style.
 However, power centers and trading routes had moved to the coast, forcing cities like Coba into a secondary status, although somewhat more successful than its more ephemeral enemy Chichén Itzá.
-Coba was abandoned at the time the Spanish conquered the peninsula around 1550.
+Coba was abandoned by the time the Spanish conquered the peninsula.

 Rulers

-The names of fourteen leaders, including a woman named Yopaat, who ruled Cobá between AD 500 and 780, were ascertained in 2020.
+The names of fourteen leaders, including a woman named Yopaat, who ruled Cobá between 500 and 780 AD, were ascertained in 2020.